RoboticAgents/project2/README.md

 ### Required Modification

 You must modify the basic alternating pattern in at least one way.
 Choose one or more:
-- Make the lights have different ON durations (e.g., green 3 sec, red 5 sec)
+- Make the lights have different ON durations
 - Add the buzzer to sound only during transitions
 - Create a three-phase pattern (green, red, both OFF, repeat)
 - Add start/stop control using the green and red buttons